-Are you having a hard time ignoring them?
-Or maybe you have no problem with some brown spots in your garden.
+Are you having a hard time ignoring them the ugliness of the frost-damaged leaves?
+Or perhaps you have no problem with some brown spots in your garden.

-I know that some of you are just itching to get outside with either your hedge-trimmers, loppers or your pruners.
-Well, before you pick up your pruning tool of choice - I have some important advice for you....
+Well, before you pick up your pruning tool of choice – I have some important advice for you.

-There are two good reasons not to prune back your frost-damaged plants during the winter.
+There are three very good reasons not to prune back your frost-damaged plants during the winter.

 So, I hope these reasons help to convince you to turn a blind eye to your brown and crispy plants for a little while.

 Take a drive through your neighborhood and those close by as well.
-Look at your neighbor's front gardens and see what plants are still green and did not suffer any frost-damage.
+Look at your neighbor’s front landscapes and see what plants are still green and did not suffer any frost-damage.

-As you can see, there is a large Blue Palo Verde tree with a 'Torch Glow' Bougainvillea underneath to the right.
-This type of Bougainvillea has a very characteristic shape.
-The Bougainvillea did not suffer frost damage.
+As you can see, there is a large blue palo verde tree with a ‘Torch Glow’ bougainvillea underneath to the right.
+You may note that this bougainvillea did not suffer frost damage.